See also Oh, Crap, There Are Fanfics of Us!

 - The author of Narbonic once publicly lamented that no one cared enough to make homoerotic fanfiction with her characters.
 To her delight, several examples appeared in her inbox the very next day.

 - There are two threads based around this trope on The Order of the Stick forums: "Fanservice" and "House of Horrors".
 Both have been locked on a permanent basis for a while now, with Rule 34 material no longer allowed on the OOTS forums.

 - The author of the Blade of Toshubi had no problem when the author of the adult comic Lovemagic asked to use his main character in a story.

 - Both Tim Buckley and Fred Gallagher threatened to discontinue their respective webcomics if they found pornographic drawings.
-They both re-thought their threats after realizing what a powerful weapon they'd given anybody who didn't like the comic.
+They both re-thought their threats after realizing what a powerful weapon they'd given anybody who didn't like their comics.

 - This xkcd strip probably explains the process behind this phenomenon.
 Needless to say, wetriffs.com exists.
 According to a Wired interview, it existed six months before the comic, the domain registered by creator Randall Monroe.

 - Eric W. Schwartz is somewhat notorious for producing a document listing exactly which of his Sabrina Online characters are and are not allowed to be depicted nude or in porn.
-As with the Disney example above, he's probably given up trying by now.
+He eventually gave up trying.

 - TL Welker, author of Heartcore, has been accepting of erotic fanfiction that fans write of her characters.
 Her one stipulation is that Ame not be submissive, a request that has been respected.
 She also draws porn of her own characters that she gives in return for donations for the site.